top of page

 What Sets Burbank Pet Sitting Apart

-This philosophy comes from years of hands-on experience, continued education, and guidance from trusted professionals like Hannah of Hannah’s Cat Training, whose work has helped shape our understanding of feline behavior.
+This philosophy comes from years of hands-on experience, continued education, and guidance from trusted professionals like Hannah’s Cat Training, whose work has helped shape our understanding of feline behavior.

 Contact Burbank Pet Sitting to learn more about our cat care services and find the right fit for your cat.